 You want to keep your voice and writing style, but also convey intelligence and readiness to learn.
 Avoid colloquial language and informal writing, but don’t be too stiff, either; you want to seem approachable.
 Be honest, revise your writing, and don’t try to be something you’re not.

 Once you’re finished a first draft, read it over.
 Look for generalities and note them.
 Come back to the essay and add specifics.
 Make sure you’ve addressed the stated questions or guidelines, and are within the word count limit.
 If you’re at a university already, utilize their writing center to gain feedback and editing.
 Have a trusted friend read it over and provide feedback.
 Seek out a trusted, reputable editing company like Thesis Editor for professional editing, critical feedback, and consultation.
 Even though you might have gone to the writing center or had several people review it, having a professional editor provide assistance or feedback can be invaluable.

 If you’re working on application essays, contact us today!
-We offer editing and consultation services that can help take your application to the next level. < Thoughtful Thursday: Beating the Mid-Semester Slump Scholarly Writing Tips: Writing a Grant Proposal >
+We offer editing and consultation services that can help take your application to the next level. < Self-Care During COVID-19 EndNote: An Introduction >